 7. International Crowd

 MSC is one of the most international cruise lines you'll ever sail.
 While the ships sailing out of U.S. ports carry a lot of North Americans (more than 50 percent of passengers), there will also be hundreds of Italians and Germans, as well as passengers from Spain, Portugal, the U.K., Australia, Belgium, Scandinavia, France and other countries.
 If you're willing to make the effort, you can meet people from all over the world.
-(If you're into trivia, make sure to find some new friends to make a multinational team the United Nations would be proud of.)
+(At least, this was the case in pre-COVID times and will almost certainly be so once travel restrictions for Europeans are lifted in late 2021).

 If you like to dance, MSC is definitely the cruise line for you.
 With multiple dance classes every day, from the cha-cha and waltz to merengue and country line dancing, there are plenty of opportunities to pick up a few steps from all those dances you've ever wanted to learn.
 Already know them all?
 Keep your eyes on the daily schedule.
 Each night there's a different themed dance event.
 Think Latin, Country, Rock 'n' Roll, '70s and more.
 There's also a silent disco one night per sailing, as well as DJ-spun music daily.